redox-os/book/src/configuration-settings.md

 #### Changing the QEMU CPU Core and Memory Quantity

-For example, to change the CPU core and memory quantities used when running the Redox image in QEMU, add the following environment variables to your `.config` file:
+For example, to change the CPU core and RAM memory quantities used when running the Redox image in QEMU, add the following environment variables to your `.config` file:

 ```
 QEMU_SMP?=<number>